 Not listening to your body

-Feeling mild pain or discomfort in the joints when exercising is completely normal.
-However, if the pain increases to the point of pain, hindering the exercise, you should stop.
+It is normal to feel some mild pain or discomfort in your joints while exercising.
+However, if the pain increases to the point of pain, hindering your ability to exercise, you should stop.
 Continuing to exercise can easily lead to knee injury.

 Fasting before exercise